2

 Noticing some unconventionality,

-despite 30-odd years of motorcycling on sometime-funky bikes, no one who knows me in the
+despite having spent 30-odd years motorcycling on sometime-funky bikes, no one who knows me in the

 least would mistake me for a menacing tough.